Adult bar and bat mitzvah

 An adult bar/bat mitzvah is a bar or bat mitzvah of a Jewish person older than the customary age.
 Traditionally, a bar or bat mitzvah occurs at age 13 for boys and 12 for girls.
 Adult Jews who have never had a bar or bat mitzvah may choose to have one later in life, and many who have had one at the traditional age choose to have a second.
 An adult bar or bat mitzvah can be held at any age after adulthood is reached and can be performed in a variety of ways.

 The adult and child b'nai mitzvot differ mainly in planning; adults plan their own celebrations, while children's are organized by their community or parent(s).
 Additionally, many relatives of the child may have died, and the adult often has a family of their own.
-Some Jewish men hold a second bar mitzvah at age 83, marking 70 years since their first, with 83 symbolizing Moses’s age when he and Aaron, his brother, first demanded the Israelites' freedom from Pharaoh.
+Some Jewish men hold a second bar mitzvah at age 83, marking 70 years since their first.